slightknack/slightknack.dev/content/passerine/_index.md

 page_template = "page.html"
 +++

-I've decided to group my thoughts about language design with regards to Passerine specifically under this section.
+I've decided to group my thoughts about language design with regards to [Passerine](https://passerine.io) specifically under this section.
+What's [Passerine](https://github.com/vrtbl/passerine)?
+I'm glad you asked!
+It's a compiled programming language I've been working on for about a year-and-a-half, in the vein of OCaml and Scheme.
+If you're a fan of macros, continuations, and type theory, you should enjoy some of these posts: